Oil demand falls in all three bp Energy Outlook 2020 scenarios, driven primarily by the declining use of oil in the transport sector.

 These declines in global oil demand, especially in OECD countries, present oil-producing countries with both challenges and opportunities, and sparks widescale competition as the pursuit of market share intensifies, shaping a new composition of global oil supplies.

 The sources of competitive advantage in such a world come mainly from lower cost of supply coupled with gradual economic diversification.
-Other factors, such as lower carbon intensity of the crude produced, location, and associated gas supplied, also become increasingly important for major oil exporting economies.
+Other factors, such as lower carbon of the crude produced, location, and associated gas supplied, also become increasingly important for major oil exporting economies.

 The speed of these supply adjustments affect not only trade flows and geopolitical relationships, but also the pace and scope of the energy transition.
 This is particularly true for those oil-producing countries whose revenues drop as global consumption declines.